texas-justice-initiative/analysis/README.md

 If you are not a coder, feel free to skim the analyses here for their summaries (at the top) and charts (embedded - skim for them).
 You can also browse the [plots/](https://github.com/texas-justice-initiative/analysis/tree/master/plots) directory to jump right into the pile of results.

-## Data Scientists:

-If you are a coder, feel free to reproduce and alter the code for your own theories.
-If you identify bugs or concerns with our work, please file an [issue](https://github.com/texas-justice-initiative/analysis/issues) so we can ensure that our results our accurate.

-## TJI Team

-To conduct your own analysis, clone the [analyses/TJI_ANALYSIS_TEMPLATE.ipynb](https://github.com/texas-justice-initiative/analysis/analyses/TJI_ANALYSIS_TEMPLATE.ipynb) file and work from there.

 ## Overview of analyses contained

 #### I. Descriptive analyses